 When applying these verses to our own time, we first notice that it is not inappropriate or nasty to keep observing the preachers.
 On the contrary, the word of God expressly encourages us to do it.
 A false doctrine is a dangerous thing and offends God’s holiness.
 We must not consent to listening to it.

 Secondly, we discover that the world has not changed at all: the same false doctrine is even now at work among us.
 In our day, it is Anthroposophy by Rudolf Steiner (or, closely related to it, theosophy or christosophia).
 Those same doctrines form the basis of these heresies.
-It is this that makes the Steiner schools problematic from the Christian point of view.
+This that makes the Steiner schools problematic from the Christian point of view.

 Heresies are overcome by rejecting them 4:4-6

 The recipients of the epistle had not welcomed false doctrines but had rejected them.
 They had thus overcome the temptation of the false doctrine.
 It was not their own wisdom that had kept them safe but God’s love.
 God had protected his own.
 And even though the instruction pushed by the teachers of heresy suited very well with people’s thinking – of course instruction inspired by the will of the world suits the world – there was still a group of God’s children who had been safe from stumbling.
 The apostolic word is God’s word: those to whom God opens it, hear the apostles.
 Those who deny God, deny also the apostolic word.
 The limit is as clear-cut and simple as that.

 Again, we learn many things about heresies.
 People may well find a heresy, unlike the word of God, to their liking.
 A false preacher may be greatly honoured among us, because right doctrine is often very offensive to our sinful nature.
 It would be easier to give in and abandon the biblical doctrine – but then God himself would be thrown aside!
 What is at stake is very concrete: whoever rejects the apostolic word rejects God also and is in the power of a deceiving spirit.